 Private Medicare Advantage plans are an alternative to Original Medicare.
 Medicare Advantage plans include all of the healthcare benefits of Original Medicare (albeit with different out-of-pocket costs and typically a much more limited provider network), and most Advantage plans also include Part D coverage for prescription drugs as well as extras like dental and vision coverage.

 There are pros and cons to either option, and the right solution is different for each person.
-Medicare Advantage plan availability varies by county; in some areas, New Mexico residents only have five Medicare Advantage plans from which to choose for 2021 coverage, while other counties have up to 38 plans available.
+Medicare Advantage plan availability varies by county; in some areas, New Mexico residents only have five Medicare Advantage plans from which to choose for 2022 coverage, while other counties have more than 50 plans available.

 Nationwide, and in New Mexico, about a third of all Medicare beneficiaries were enrolled in Medicare Advantage plans as of 2018.
-By September 2020, there were 172,376 New Mexico Medicare beneficiaries with private coverage.
-That’s about 40 percent of the state’s Medicare population, and mirrors the uptick in Medicare Advantage enrollment nationwide.
-The other 60 percent of New Mexico’s Medicare beneficiaries had Original Medicare as of 2020.
+By late 2021, there were 190,559 New Mexico Medicare beneficiaries with private coverage.
+That’s about 43% of the state’s Medicare population, and mirrors the uptick in Medicare Advantage enrollment nationwide.
+The other 57% of New Mexico’s Medicare beneficiaries had Original Medicare as of 2021.